 Dark eyes: May drink less alcohol

 In a Georgia State University analysis of 12,000 white men and women, researchers found that people with light eyes drank more alcohol and were more likely to abuse it than people with dark eyes.
 (They looked at data from one study in roughly 10,000 male prisoners and a second from a survey of about 1,800 women.)
 But, why the link?
 Researchers hypothesize that it could be due to melanin, the pigment that makes eyes darker.
 Melanin is involved in electrical connections between brain cells.
 If the amount of melanin in the eye (dark-eyed people have more) correlates with the amount of melanin in the brain, it could mean dark-eyed people are more sensitive to stimuli like alcohol, which means they may get tipsy off less alcohol than light-eyed people do (and therefore less likely to drink to excess).
 Still, more research is needed.
 “People with light irises drink more, that’s an undeniable conclusion of this study,” says Quinn.
 “What’s harder to say is whether it’s the iris color that determines if people drink or don’t drink.
 It shows an association, not a causal relationship.”
 Next, find out the things your nails can reveal about your health.

-- Christopher Quinn, OD, secretary-treasurer of the American Optometric Association, president of Omni Eye Services, Iselin, NJ.
+- Christopher Quinn, OD, former secretary-treasurer of the American Optometric Association, president of Omni Eye Services, Iselin, NJ.

 - Cancer Epidemiology, Biomarkers & Prevention: "Interactions Between Ultraviolet Light and MC1R and OCA2 Variants Are Determinants of Childhood Nevus and Freckle Phenotypes."